percona/pxb-docs/docs/encrypted-innodb-tablespace-backups.md

 --keyring-file-data=/var/lib/mysql-keyring/keyring
 ```

-To prepare the backup, you must copy the keyring file manually. xtrabackup does not copy the keyring file into the backup directory.
+To prepare the backup, you must copy the keyring file manually.
+The xtrabackup binary does not copy the keyring file into the backup directory.

-If the keyring has not been rotated you can use the same as the one you’ve
+If the keyring has not been rotated you can use the same one you’ve
 backed-up with the base backup.
 If the keyring has been rotated, or you have
 upgraded the plugin to a component, you must back up the keyring file.
 Otherwise, you cannot prepare the backup.